-Hijama (cupping) therapy has the unique ability of drawing out inflammation, stagnant blood, cell debris and toxins from deep within the body to the surface of the skin.
+Hijama (cupping) therapy has the unique ability to draw out inflammation, stagnant blood, cell debris and toxins from deep within the body to the surface of the skin.

-For this reason wet cupping therapy has been used throughout history to treat a wide range of conditions and even as a preventative medicine.
+For this reason, wet cupping therapy has been used throughout history to treat a wide range of conditions and even as preventative medicine.
 The feeling of well being, looseness in the body and higher levels of energy are common reports of patients undergoing this form of treatment.

 Other theories that explaining the mechanism in which hijama works include the pain gait theory, the secondary site of inflammation theory, the traditional humours concept and the various meridian and energy channel philosophies.